Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Appendix

 The two MCMC algorithms presented below were developed because direct simulations from the posterior distribution were not possible.
 The justifications are given after the algorithms themselves.
 Notice that the full conditional distributions of all the parameters but the threshold \(u\) appear to be common distributions in both cases, due to the presence of multiple semi-conjugacy situations.
-We used a Metropolis-within-Gibbs algorithm \cite[see][page 96, for a quick description]{MarinRobert} based on Gibbs sampling steps for every parameter but \(u\) for which we used a Metropolis-Hasting step based on a Gaussian random walk proposal.
-The algorithm corresponding to the non-informative prior is detailed first since it is the simplest of the two.
+We used a Metropolis-within-Gibbs algorithm \cite[see][page 230, for a description]{RobertCasella2} based on Gibbs sampling steps for every parameter but \(u\) for which we used a Metropolis-Hasting step based on a Gaussian random walk proposal.